dustinlacewell/react-ecs/apps/docs/blog/2021-04-24-hello-world.md

 ## Technical Articles

-There are some pretty challening puzzles that needed solving in order to get the React ECS API we have today.
+There are some pretty challenging puzzles that needed solving in order to get the React ECS API we have today.

 I will be publishing some articles on some of the more interesting ones in the future.